The Pulse of K-Entertainment

 What is the Overseas Korean Cultural Heritage Foundation?

-The OKCHF (국외소재문화유산재단) is a South Korean public foundation established in 2012 under the Korea Heritage Service.
-It surveys, documents, and works to return Korean cultural heritage held in collections outside Korea.
-As of 2026 it tracks 256,190 pieces in 29 countries.
+The Overseas Korean Cultural Heritage Foundation, or OKCHF, is a South Korean public foundation established in 2012 under the Korea Heritage Service.
+It researches, documents, conserves, and facilitates the return of Korean cultural heritage held outside Korea while also supporting international cooperation around heritage care and access.

 How many pieces of Korean cultural heritage are held overseas?

-As of January 2026, the OKCHF has documented 256,190 pieces of Korean cultural heritage spread across 801 institutions in 29 countries.
-The foundation has facilitated the return of 12,637 pieces through public and private channels.
+As of January 1, 2026, the foundation tracks 256,190 pieces of Korean cultural heritage across 801 institutions in 29 countries.
+Those figures make OKCHF one of the main public reference points for understanding the scale and distribution of Korea-related collections abroad.

-The Old Korean Legation is the historic site of Korea's first diplomatic mission in the United States, established in 1889.
-The OKCHF manages the building as a museum and cultural centre.
-It is the oldest Korean diplomatic property still standing in America.
+The Old Korean Legation in Washington, D.C. is the historic site of Korea's first diplomatic mission to the United States, originally established in 1889.
+OKCHF manages the property as both a heritage site and a public-facing symbol of Korea's diplomatic and cultural history abroad.

 Latest Articles